 Will groups decide to take their traditional long weekend getaway anyway?
-Hang out on the island and in JAX to watch the game on TV or potentially tailgate?
+Hang out on Amelia Island and in JAX to watch the game?
 Or will the flow of fans this year be just a trickle, rather than the usual tidal wave?

 The hard hit travel and hospitality industry could use the economic boost the big game weekend brings.
-Northeast Florida businesses were anticipating another boost that didn’t materialize the week of August 24th.
-The Republican National Convention was canceled due to July’s rising COVID-19 positive cases in Florida.
-Amelia Island resorts and hotels were reportedly playing host to the GOP’s top donors, some events, and several delegations.
+Northeast Florida businesses were anticipating another boost that didn’t materialize in late August 2020, when the Republican National Convention was canceled due to July’s rising COVID-19 positive cases in Florida.
+Amelia Island resorts and hotels were hosting the GOP’s top donors, some events, and several delegations.

 SEC 10-Game Official Schedule